Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Detection Methods

 A significant number of detection methods devise heuristic scores on $h$ with the aim of maximizing detection performances on specific benchmarks, while often arbitrarily discarding information that could potentially be beneficial for other distribution shifts.
 In contrast, generative models learn an estimator of the likelihood of $h(x)$ without discarding any information.
 Their detection performances are only constrained by the information extracted by $h$ and, naturally, their proficiency in learning its distribution.
 This inherent characteristic makes generative models particularly suitable for broad Out-of-Distribution (OOD) detection.
 By learning the comprehensive distribution of $h$, these models negate the bias associated with engineering detection scores against specific distribution shifts.

-\textbf{Gaussian Mixtures Ensembling:} Gaussian Mixture Models (GMMs) are a versatile tool for learning a distribution of the form:

-Where $n$ is the number of components, $\pi$, $\mu$ and $\Sigma$ are the parameters of the GMM and are learned with the Expectation-Maximization (EM) algorithm.
+\textbf{Gaussian Mixtures Ensembling:} Gaussian Mixture Models (GMMs) are a versatile tool for learning a distribution of the form $x\sim\sum_i^n \pi_i \mathcal{N}(\mu_i, \Sigma_i),$ where $n$ is the number of components, $\pi$, $\mu$ and $\Sigma$ are the parameters of the GMM and are learned with the Expectation-Maximization (EM) algorithm.

-The utilization of GMMs for generative modeling of neural network behaviors to facilitate detection has been previously reported~\citep{DBLP:journals/corr/abs-2006-02003}.
+GMM-based generative modeling of neural network behaviors to facilitate detection has been previously reported~\citep{DBLP:journals/corr/abs-2006-02003}.
 Methods that are based on the Mahalanobis distance bear similarity to this approach insofar as the layer-wise Mahalanobis score can be interpreted as the likelihood of the layer output for class-dependent Gaussian distributions, which are learned from the training set.

 Despite these advantages, such methods encounter the formidable challenge of learning generative models of the network's high dimensional representation space, a task made more difficult due to the curse of dimensionality.
 In response to this challenge, we propose the learning of a Gaussian mixture of the scores computed by existing OOD detection methods.
 While this approach still relies on heuristic scores, it presents an ensemble method that is able to amalgamate their respective information, while maintaining the dimension of its underlying variables at a significantly low level.
 As a result, it achieves a favorable tradeoff between the generative modeling of high dimensional feature spaces and the heuristic construction of one-dimensional detection scores.